Mayfield is home to one of the largest English box hedge maze in the country, and it is open to visitors during the Spring Festival.

 The 80-metre Cascade and Temple, inspired by a water feature at Chatsworth Estate in the UK is also open and features a stunning sheet of water that you can walk behind.
 The aviary is also open during Spring Festival – the design was inspired by the aviary at Waddesdon Manor, another UK-inspired design.

-The entire 65 hectares is open, and Mayfield provides a hop-on-hop-off bus free of charge with your entry ticket to the Spring Festival.
+The entire 65 hectares is open.
 Book your entry by filling in the details below.

 This 75-hectare garden is sublimely designed and immaculately maintained.
 There were new sections and features opened since our last visit several years ago.
 We loved the temple folly with its cascade, the new grotto, topiary, sculptures and the lushly planted lakes.
 The minibus took us to the top of the hill so that we could amble our way down the myriad of paths, one of which is designed to be wheelchair and mobility-aid friendly.
 It doesn’t matter which month you visit, as the planting is designed for a good display in all seasons.
 The cafe food was great, much of it prepared from produce grown on site.
 There is no junk food served here.
 We will certainly be back to see the completion of some of their current projects.